 '''

-binomTest(y1,\,y2,\,n1{=}sum(y1),\,n2{=}sum(y2),\,p{=}n1/(n1{+}n2))
+binomTest(y1, y2, n1=sum(y1), n2=sum(y2), p=n1/(n1+n2))

 '''

 y1 integer vector giving counts in first library.
 Non-integer values are rounded to the nearest integer. y2 integer vector giving counts in second library.
-Of same length as \mathbf{x} .
+Of same length as x.
 Non-integer values are rounded to the nearest integer. n1 total number of tags in first library.
 Non-integer values are rounded to the nearest integer.
-Not required if $\rm p$ is supplied.
+Not required if p is supplied. n2 total number of tags in second library.
+Non-integer values are rounded to the nearest integer.
+Not required if p is supplied. р expected proportion of y1 to the total under the null hypothesis.